angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/html-form.md

 ---

 :::note
-Learn how to create a form in HTML.
+Create a semantic HTML form structure to add a new task to the task list.
+This step is strictly about HTML, we'll bind the form to Angular in the next steps.
 :::

 ## Form structure